Prakharpandey007/Twitter_Dev/README.md

 # Twitter-Dev
-Twitter_Dev Backend is a Node.js application built with Express, MongoDB, Passport.js, JWT, and AWS SDK.
+Twitter_Dev Backend is a Node.js application built with Express, MongoDB, Passport.js, JWT, and AWS-S3.
 It follows the MVC architecture, consisting of controllers, middleware, models, and routes to implement CRUD operations for authentication, comments, likes, and tweets.
+#### AWS-S3
+Amazon Web Services(S3) is a Cloud Service used for Uploading the images of the Post created by the authenticated user.
+### Passport.Js
+ Passport is authentication middleware for Node.js used for different types of Authentication.

 ## Project Structure
 ```
 Twitter_Dev_Backend